quartuxz/QuartLang/QuartLang/README.txt

-a simple but effective parser, recognizer and interpreter for a language called ishlengcurrently in alpha stage.
+a simple but effective parser, recognizer and interpreter for a language called ishleng currently in alpha stage.